NEW MUSIC INITIATIVES

 Applicants are asked to submit a resume, completed application form, sample scores of up to three completed works (one scored for full symphony orchestra), and supporting audio or visual representation of at least one (preferably the symphonic) work.
 Works will be judged by a committee formed by the Detroit Symphony Orchestra.

 The application materials must be received no later than March 25, 2013.
-Winning composer will be notified no later than July 15, 2013.
+Winning composer will be notified in Fall, 2013.

 The winning composer will also receive a one-month residency at the Ucross Foundation, an internationally known artist's retreat located on the High Plains in northern Wyoming.